wms09291963/API-Project-REST-Rant/README.md

 ## Notes

-Possible bonus ideas:

-* Update for comments
+* Cat pictures used as placeholders for restaurant pics
-* Aggregate rating for a place
-* Auto-complete state dropdown